Youssef-Mostafa2000/E-Commerce-System/README.md

 # E-Commerce-System
-This is an e-commerce application created using flutter framework
+This is a repository for e-commerce application project that'll be created using flutter framework